camillefrayssinhes/thepandassurfers.github.io/index.md

 ## What We Can Learn From the Data

 We start with some precursory data visualization and statistical analysis to provide a feeling for the data we are working with and to present some first insights and explore the data a little.

+### What is the role of the media coverage in explaining stock market fluctuations ?

 ### How does the media coverage of Apple evolve over time ?
 Are there any specific patterns we can observe across the years, for instance bigger coverage when there is the keynote ?
 Thousands of events occur around the world every day, and humans notice a small subset of these events.
 Yet, the media attract attention to specific events.
 In this regard, a company’s media visibility will definitely affect its stock price.
 We investigate the reciprocal relationships between the fluctuations of the stock market of Apple and media coverage related to this company for a period of 12 years (2008–2020).